SharePoint/sp-dev-docs/docs/general-development/access-sharepoint-from-mobile-and-native-device-apps.md

-For more about creating Windows Phone apps that access SharePoint, see  [Build Windows Phone apps that access SharePoint 2013](build-windows-phone-apps-that-access-sharepoint.md).
+For more about creating Windows Phone apps that access SharePoint, see  [Build Windows Phone apps that access SharePoint](build-windows-phone-apps-that-access-sharepoint.md).